Cousins, Hicks lead way as Vikings knock out Fields, beat Bears 19-13

 Fields was sacked four times and exited with a right hand injury early in the third quarter, and the Bears (1-5) lost again after stopping a 14-game slide at Washington last week.

 Rookie Tyson Bagent came in and got strip-sacked by safety Josh Metellus on Chicago’s next drive.
-Hicks scooped up the loose ball near the left sideline and returned it 42 yards for a touchdown, making it 19-6.
+Jordan Hicks, who also had an interception, scooped up the loose ball near the left sideline and returned it 42 yards for a touchdown, making it 19-6.

+“It just felt like he was not going to be denied a chance to be the guy or to go out there and respond,” coach Kevin O’Connell said.
+“How he was on the sideline, how he was all week in prep — I’m really, really happy with Jordan.
+Proud of him, as one of our core leaders showing up the way he did today.”

 Bagent — undrafted out of Division II Shepherd University — cut it to 19-13 midway through the fourth when he scored from the 1 for his first touchdown, capping a 77-yard drive.